ghoshs/language_detector/README.md

 Generate the performance on test files.
 Faster when fewer language codes are used.

-- `python evaluate.py -x pred/x_test.txt -y pred/y_test.txt -p pred/y_pred.txt`: Computes accuracy scores overall and all languages for the first 14703 lines in the test file `wili-2018/x_test.txt`.
-The predictions are stored in `pred/y_pred.txt`.
-The overall accuracy over 235 languages is `0.886`.
-This increases with decreasing label space.

 - `python evaluate.py -x wili-2018/x_test.txt -y wili-2018/y_test.txt -i eng deu ben`: Generates accuracy scores for English, German and Bengali language texts.

 ```